Query InfluxDB with Flux

 4. Yield your queried data

-yield() function outputs the filtered tables as the result of the query.
+yield() function to output the filtered tables as the result of the query.

-the end of each script in order to output and visualize the data.
+yield()function at the end of each script in order to output and visualize the data.
+Best practice is to include a

 You have now queried data from InfluxDB using Flux.